 Today, in an around the Greater Banjul

 area, it is difficult to see authentic Kankurangs as some people

-To see the real thing you need to head off further inland or go to south Gambia.
+To see the real thing you need to head off further inland or go

-out when called upon.
+and come out when called upon.

 Some say that the Kankurang originated in the Mandinka's Kaabu